DanZinagri/NicheD20/docs/Skills/Mental Skills/Knowledge/index.md

 ---
-tags: ['Skills', 'Mental']
+tags:
+  - Skills
+  - Mental
-PageType: 'Skills'
+PageType: Skills
-SkillTyp: 'Mental'
+SkillTyp: Mental
-Attr: 'Int'
+Attr: Int
 share: true
+title: Knowledge
 ---
 #### Associated Ability Modifier: Intelligence
 Knowledge is a representation of what a character knows about a specific type of field of study or topic.
 Many Knowledge skill have a specific use.
 Each type of knowledge is its own separate skill check, but much of its functions overlap and thus are listed on this page.